elucian/bee/syntax/overview.md

 ## Control Flow

-Bee has 3 control flow statements { when, while, trial }:
+Bee has 4 control flow statements { when, quest, while, trial }:

 ### when